mishin/dwimperl-windows/README.md

 It contains:

-Strawberry Perl 5.14.2.1 RC which itself is a standard Perl with several extensions already installed.
+Strawberry-perl-5.20.0.1-32bit-portable which itself is a standard Perl with several extensions already installed.
 A large part of Task::Kensho, a list of recommended packages.
 Padre, the Perl IDE 0.94.
 Module::Version 0.12 so you can use mversion to check which version of each module you have.